instana/go-sensor/instrumentation/instapgx/README.md

 Installation
 ------------

-To add the module to your `go.mod` file run the following command in your project directory:
+To add the module to your `go.mod` file, run the following command in your project directory:

 ```bash
 $ go get github.com/instana/go-sensor/instrumentation/instapgx